 Visual & Performance Artists

-Quixotic is proud to headline Phases of The Moon’s inaugural Harvest Moon Stage, presenting their full spectacular range of art that enchants, invigorates, and awakens the imagination.
+Quixotic will present their full spectacular range of art that enchants, invigorates, and awakens the imagination.
 Hailed as ‘mesmerizing’ by The Atlantic, and ‘one of the best contemporary circus acts’ by The Mens Journal, Quixotic is a melting pot of dance, aerial acrobatics, projection mapping, high fashion, and original live music creating a cornucopia of mystical majesty that enraptures audiences who have never dreamed a night at the theater could be this much fun.

 Tammy Firefly is an internationally acclaimed performance artist whose unique and refined style is rooted in modern dance, circus arts and acrobatics.
 Inspired by creativity and self expression, each act is adapted to work with the unique themes and spaces of every event whether a corporate gathering, wedding, festival or concert.
 From fire to LED to aerials and roving ambience pieces, Tammy Firefly’s extensive performance repertoire can enhance the experience of any occasion.

 Tammy Firefly’s passion for performance and was sparked early on and has fueled her drive for progression and professionalism.
 Since 2002, she has cultivated a rich background in performance arts by studying stage theater, circus performance, acrobatics and dance.